kedacore/keda-docs/content/docs/2.10/scalers/prometheus.md

 - `customAuthValue`: Custom Authorization Header value.
 This is required field.

 > 💡 **NOTE:**It's also possible to set the CA certificate regardless of the selected `authModes` (also without any authentication).
 This might be useful if you are using an enterprise CA.

+**Auth for Azure managed service for Prometheus:**
+See the "Azure managed service for Prometheus" section later on this page.

 ### Example